The heterogeneous impact of the EU-Canada agreement with causal machine learning: Conclusions

-In conclusion, we believe we showed the validity of a matrix completion approach in evaluating changing trade policies.
-We believe that while the specific results have limited external validity, as they depend on the specific nature of French Trade, the same approach can be adapted to evaluate other trade policy actions.
-The main advantage is the possibility of predicting multidimensional counterfactuals as cells of a well-designed matrix, thus returning a more complete picture of the heterogeneity of the impact of trade regime changes, including general equilibrium effects from different policies in destinations that are not parties to trade agreements.
+In conclusion, we believe that our matrix completion approach can be adapted to evaluate other trade policy actions, where multidimensional counterfactuals are relevant, as cells of a well-designed trade matrix.
+We argue that it returns a complete picture of the heterogeneity underlying trade regime changes.

 \onehalfspacing \bibsep{0.5pt}